jbarroso/clean-code/README.md

 ```java
 // Actions ////////////////////////////////////////////////
 ```
-Noise, obviouse and usually ignored... do not use banners
+Noise, obvious and usually ignored... do not use banners
 ### Closing Brace Comments
-Try to shortend your functions instead.
+Try to shorten your functions instead.
 ### Attributions and Bylines
 Added by:...
 SCM's are a better place for this.
 ### Commented-Out Code